-One of the pillars of machine learning is mathematical optimization, which, in this context, involves the numerical computation of parameters for a system designed to make decisions based on yet unseen data.
+One of the pillars of machine learning is mathematical optimization, which, in this context, involves the numerical computation of parameters for a system designed to make decisions based on as yet unseen data.
 That is, based on currently available data, these parameters are chosen to be optimal with respect to a given learning problem.
-The success of certain optimization methods for machine learning has inspired great numbers in various research communities to tackle even more challenging machine learning problems, and to design new methods that are more widely applicable.
+The success of certain optimization methods for machine learning has inspired great numbers of researchers in various communities to tackle even more challenging machine learning problems and to design new methods that are more widely applicable.